rckymntn/rckymntn.github.io/index.md

+# Home

-### Active projects:
+### Public projects:

-- md2html: Coverts a markdown file to a html files
+- [md2html](md2html.md): Coverts a markdown file to a html file.
-- chesspaperscissors: Chess, but every time a piece lands on an occupied space a game of rock, paper, scissors is played to determine the victor
+- [chesspaperscissors](chesspaperscissors.md): Chess, but every time a piece lands on an occupied space a game of rock, paper, scissors is played to determine the victor.

+### Private projects:
+These are projects that I want to keep private for one reason or another, but I'm still more than happy to discuss them!
+- [discordbot](discordbot.md): A Discord bot written in Python.

 ### Other links: